ajoh504/Automate-The-Boring-Stuff-Exercises/README.md

 # Automate-The-Boring-Stuff-Exercises
 A repository containing solutions to the exercises in Al Sweigart's book, Automate the Boring Stuff With Python.
 In some instances, the code syntax, variable names, and other items have been changed, mainly as a learning tool to think about the code differently.

-A big thank you to the author for the resources contained in this book, which can be [read for free](https://automatetheboringstuff.com/) online, or purchased directly from the publisher, [No Starch Press](https://nostarch.com/automatestuff2).
+A big thank you to the author for the resources contained in this book, which can be [read for free](https://automatetheboringstuff.com/), or purchased directly from the publisher, [No Starch Press](https://nostarch.com/automatestuff2).
 The author occasionally posts free/discounted download codes over on the subreddit [r/learnpython](https://www.reddit.com/r/learnpython/).
 The download codes are for the [accompanying video series](https://www.udemy.com/course/automate/learn/lecture/3309062#overview)

 As mentioned on the [author's website](https://inventwithpython.com/), the book is free to read and share, and is licensed under a Creative Commons license.